dentarg/auth0-blog/_posts/2018-01-11-how-to-authenticate-firebase-and-angular-with-auth0-part-2.markdown

 * Implement an inappropriate language filter for comments
 * Implement authorization roles to create an admin user with the rights to delete other peoples' comments
-* Add functionality supporting comment editing
+* Add functionality to support comment editing
 * Add comments to individual dogs' detail pages using additional Firestore collections
 * Add testing
 * And much more!